Need a little more info to get you started?

 Where will I be based on the day?

-Every team is allocated a shared garage between multiple teams.
+Every team is allocated a shared garage area.
 These have tables, chairs, snacks and access to electrolyte water.
-If you want to share a garage with another team, just let us know and we can arrange that for you.
+If you want to share a garage with another team, just let us know.

 Is there parking at the event?